imxaander/imxaander/README.md

   I dont believe i write the best code, but i believe i am the worst programmer ever.

-## I use Linux
+## Technologies
-  Not for a quite time but i just want to say i use linux ok my tech stack includes codeigniter, html css js, sql php.
+   ok my tech stack includes linux, codeigniter, html css js, sql php.
 But i can also code in c/c++, java, python, and bash.
-I use unity mainly for game development, but i have experiences in ct.js, phaser,js
+I use unity mainly for game development, but i have experiences in ct.js, phaser.js.

+## Open Source
+  I do contribute to several open source projects like ckeditor, and other web tech projects.
+I am always planning to contribute to the emulation field of tech soon!
+It's just im so bad.

 ### Some of my accessible projects (old, new, recent, trash)

 #### ShareLearn